Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 6 Juni 2026 14.53.29 UTC
+- WIB: Sabtu, 6 Juni 2026 17.15.17 UTC
-- WITA: Sabtu, 6 Juni 2026 15.53.29 UTC
+- WITA: Sabtu, 6 Juni 2026 18.15.17 UTC
-- WIT: Sabtu, 6 Juni 2026 16.53.29 UTC
+- WIT: Sabtu, 6 Juni 2026 19.15.17 UTC

 Kutipan Inspiratif:
-"I failed in some subjects in exam, but my friend passed in all.
-Now he is an engineer in microsoft and i am the owner of microsoft."
+"When one door closes, another door opens; but we so often look so long and regretfully upon the closed door, that we do not see the ones which open for us."

 Kategori: inspirational